February 17, 2017

 From here I begin styling our header and adding custom fields so our end user can easily update content.

-For our custom fields I make use of Advanced Custom Fields which is an amazing plugin for WordPress in which you can find out more about here.
-This plugin makes creating custom fields incredibily easy than it once used to be.
+For our custom fields, I make use of Advanced Custom Fields which is an amazing plugin for WordPress in which you can find out more about here.
+This plugin makes creating custom fields incredibly easy than it once used to be.

 I remember wrangling plenty of PHP code to get custom fields to display on the front end of the site.
 The ACF plugin presents itself in a very easy to understand and use interface which is way better than the custom field interface WordPress supports out of the box.

 Going forward I walk you through how I utilize the plugin and add custom fields so that the corresponding page we are designing has logical fields for the end-user in mind.
 The whole idea is to make it easier to hand off to a client so any updates to content are simple.
 This saves the client time and money as well as your own time having to update a WordPress site when it's rather easy to do.

 On top of custom fields, I begin to style our blue header area as well as add the logo (in SVG) and menu links.